Iceland COVID-19 Regulations – info accurate as of July 19th, 2021

 ALL Visitors entering Iceland must register at https://visit.covid.is/ prior to arriving in Iceland.

 Once in Iceland, if they require further testing/screening, they must register here: https://travel.covid.is/ .
 Canada the US both require negative tests prior to traveling home.
 This website registration will help with facilitating that.
-Tests take approx. 24 hours to be returned.

 There are labs all over the country, but most have EXTREMELY limited hours, so clients must be flexible.
+Ensure you book an appointment within 72 hours of your departing flight time and with adequate time to receive your test results.

 Great info is also found here: https://visiticeland.com/article/iceland-and-covid19-coronavirus